-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "MICROPROCESSOR" and "COMPANY."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT," "MICROPROCESSOR" and "COMPANY."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's uses of the phrases "reflecting," "discussing" and "related to" are vague, overly broad and unduly burdensome, and seek the production of irrelevant documents and do not describe the documents sought with reasonable particularity.
 By way of further example, AMD's references to "any non-financial inducement, including without limitation any allocation preference, access to technical or roadmap information, personnel support (engineering/technical/training) or any other non-cash benefit, perquisite or other consideration" and "any suggestion by INTEL that it will or might withdraw or withhold any financial inducement" are vague.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.